Mysterious Hornet Spook Light In Missouri

 The Hornet Spook Light was mostly unknown to outsiders until the end of World War II, but locals have always been aware of this mysterious enigma.

 The light is described as an orange ball that varies in size.
 The orange orb dances across the skies.
 Some witnesses say the orb has a greenish glow.
-Others say they have seen how this curious ball change color from blue to red.
+Others say they have seen how this curious ball changes color from blue to red.
 Whatever it is, it moves at high speeds up and down.
 Sometimes it sways from side to side before mysteriously vanishing as if it has never been there.

-The size, color and movements of the lights change.
+The size, color, and movements of the lights change.
 Credit: YouTube/ Dr. Howitzer

 Many people have tried, but nobody can tell for certain what causes the earth lights along the Missouri/Oklahoma border.
 There are naturally several theories.